A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Introduction

 \subsection{The class $\mathcal{T}_\infty$ of manifolds thick at infinity}

 Before stating our main theorem, we recall the notion of ``thickness at infinity'' introduced by Gromov \cite{GromovPlateauStein}.
-Unless mentioned, we consider hypersurfaces without boundary. \begin{definition} Let $(X^{n+1},g)$ be a complete $(n+1)$-dimensional Riemannian manifold. $(X,g)$ is said to be \textit{thick at infinity} (in the weak sense) if any connected finite volume complete minimal hypersurface in $(X,g)$ is closed.
-We denote by $\mathcal{T}_\infty$ the class of manifolds thick at infinity. \end{definition} In \cite{GromovPlateauStein}, Gromov actually uses a slightly stronger notion of thickness at infinity, since he asks that any connected finite volume minimal hypersurface with maybe non-empty compact boundary is compact.
+Minimal hypersurfaces in this paper are all \emph{embedded} and unless mentioned, we consider hypersurfaces without boundary. \begin{definition} Let $(X^{n+1},g)$ be a complete $(n+1)$-dimensional Riemannian manifold. $(X,g)$ is said to be \textit{thick at infinity} (in the weak sense) if any connected finite volume complete minimal hypersurface in $(X,g)$ is closed.
+We denote by $\mathcal{T}_\infty$ the class of manifolds that are thick at infinity. \end{definition} In \cite{GromovPlateauStein}, Gromov actually uses a slightly stronger notion of thickness at infinity, since he asks that any connected finite volume minimal hypersurface with maybe non-empty compact boundary is compact.

 The property of ``thickness at infinity'' is checkable.
-Instances are given in \cite[Section 1.3]{GromovPlateauStein}, another more general example is the condition $\star_k$ in \cite{Montezuma1}.
-Special cases of the previous conditions include coverings of closed manifolds and asymptotically flat manifolds.
+Complete manifold with \textit{bounded geometry} are important examples of manifolds thick at infinity.
+Some other examples are given in \cite[Section 1.3]{GromovPlateauStein}, and the condition $\star_k$ in \cite{Montezuma1} also implies thickness at infinity.
+Easy special cases of the previous conditions include coverings of closed manifolds and asymptotically flat manifolds.

 Note that $M$ can be thick at infinity and at the same time ``thin'' in a certain sense.
 Indeed, using the monotonicity formula, it is easy to construct a warped product metric $g_t \oplus dt^2$ on a cylinder $N^n\times \mathbb{R}$ (where $N$ is any closed $n$-dimensional manifold) such that $(N^n\times \mathbb{R},g_t \oplus dt^2)$ is thick at infinity, has finite volume, and the $n$-volume of the cross section $N\times \{t\}$ decreases to zero as $t\to \pm\infty$.